 the result type of M is Void, or the result type of N is assignable to that of M.

-M is a string index signature of type U and S has an apparent string index signature of a type that is assignable to U.
+M is a string index signature of type U, and U is the Any type or S has an apparent string index signature of a type that is assignable to U.

-M is a numeric index signature of type U and S has an apparent string or numeric index signature of a type that is assignable to U.
+M is a numeric index signature of type U, and U is the Any type or S has an apparent string or numeric index signature of a type that is assignable to U.

 When comparing call or construct signatures, parameter names are ignored and rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.